 - shredded cheese - Monterrey Jack, cheddar cheese, colby Jack...you pick which kind, they’re all delicious in my world.
 Just make sure you use plenty of cheese...no skimping here!

 - corn tortillas - Making quesadillas with corn tortillas is my first preference.
 I like how hearty they are and the texture of the corn is slightly firmer.
 But seriously, whatever kind of tortillas are your favorite, you can use them!

 - Butter - we use this to give us a crispy tortilla.
 We want the outside to be nice and golden brown and toasty.
 You could use olive oil here, too.

 - Toppings - As for toppings, the sky's the limit in taco land!
 My recipe below has salsa and sour cream which are my favs for quesadillas, but anything you love as your favorite toppings is game here.
 How about some guacamole or shredded lettuce to serve alongside?

 How to Make Taco Quesadillas

 Step 1: Brown the ground beef

-Then drain it.
+Then drain the excess grease if needed.
 You know the drill.
 Add the taco seasoning, tomato paste and some water.
 Reduce the liquid, then set aside.

-Heat the second pan, melt a little butter, then put the corn tortilla in, topped with some cheese and the beef mixture.
-Put the other tortilla on top and give her a flip with a spatula.
+Heat your skillet, melt a little butter, then put the corn tortilla in.
+Top with some cheese and the beef mixture.
+Put the other tortilla on top and give ‘er a flip with a spatula.

-Cook until the cheese is melty!
+Cook quesadillas until the cheese melts and the outside is light golden brown!
 Repeat with the next six tortillas.